 Need: 3/4 c canned pumpkin puree, 2 garlic cloves, 2 T lemon juice, 2 T tahini, 1 15-oz can chickpeas, 1 T olive oil, salt, water, potato masher/fork/food processor/blender

 Why this is great: This simple recipe is easy for kids of all ages and because you’ll most likely be blending in a machine, it’s friendly to kids with aversions to touch or smell.
-Do taste tests with preferred dippers like baby carrots or crackers.
+Do taste tests with preferred dippers like baby carrots or crackers or tiny tasting spoons.

 Bowling with Brussels Sprouts

 How to: Arrange bowling pins on a flat surface.
 Make sure you have room for an “alley” in front of them.
 Take turns rolling your Brussels sprout “bowling ball” into the pins to knock them down.
 To take this to the next level, suggest your child make the perfect round bowling ball by peeling off rogue sprout leaves.